mfahey312/SaguaroProject/README.md

 ## Analysis of saguaro mortality patterns
 * Bar plot of saguaro losses each year
 * Bar plot of nights above 90 earch year
-* Line plot of saguaro losses versus nights above 90
+* Scatter plot of saguaro losses versus nights above 90

 ## Analysis of saguaro growth rate patterns
 * Bar plot of saguaro growth rate per timespan
 * Bar plot of average annual precipitation per timespan
-* Line plot of saguaro growth rate versus average annual precipitation
+* Scatter plot of saguaro growth rate versus average annual precipitation

 ## Conclusions and Future Work
-* The scatterplots backed up the trend we were expecting to find between saguaro mortality and nights above 90.
-However, the scatterplot of growth rate versus precipitation revealed the exact opposite trend.
-Given that the growth rate versus precipitation trend is only based on 2 data points, it might not be very reliable.
+* The scatterplot backed up the trend we were expecting to find between saguaro mortality and nights above 90.
+However, the scatterplot of growth rate versus precipitation revealed the opposite of what we were expecting.
+However, given that the growth rate versus precipitation trend is only based on 2 timespans, we need to wait for more years of data to be collected before the trend can be analyzed statistically.
+It is also very surprising to see that the growth rate doubled between timespans 1 and 2, particularly given the decrease in mean annual rainfall.

 * Due to the difficulty of measuring saguaro heights, they can only be measured every 5 years.
 Therefore we only had access to two growth rate datapoints.
 As time passes and more data is collected, it will be interesting to run regression analyses on growth rate-related trends.